 Can I bring my dog?

 Dogs are allowed on site outside but unfortunately not inside the building, apart from assistance dogs.
-You are welcome to leave your dog in one of our dog pens outside.
+You are welcome to leave your dog in one of our dog pens outside to keep your pet cool in hot weather.
 The pens have a water bowl and a freshwater tap is available – you can also borrow a padlock from the admissions for a £5 deposit.
 Owners are responsible for their dogs at all times.